 When a royalty return is lodged for a return period, we must assess your royalty liability, even if it is nil.
 If a royalty return is not lodged, we can still make an assessment (a default assessment) if we are satisfied that there is a liability for the return period.

 If we make a default assessment, you will also be liable for a royalty penalty of 75% of the royalty assessed.

 When your royalty liability has been incorrectly assessed, we can make a reassessment for the correct amount.

 Under the legislation, no time limits will apply for reassessments to increase your liability.
 Reassessments decreasing your liability will generally need to be made within 5 years of the original assessment.

-If you think your royalty liability has been assessed incorrectly, you can follow these steps to request a reassessment.
-Or you email your request to email@example.com.
-Your request should explain why you are asking for a reassessment and include supporting documents.
+If you think your royalty liability has been assessed incorrectly, you can request a reassessment.
+Send an email to firstname.lastname@example.org explaining why you are asking for a reassessment and include supporting documents.